Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Dissection is absolutely the appropriate term too because this music seems capable of peeling the flesh from your bones.
 To be honest, its experimental nature is not at all that uncommon these days.
 Just listen to acts like Ufomammut, Oranssi Pazuzu, Bong, Dark Buddha Rising, or hell, go back to the pioneering godfathers themselves, Neurosis, and you’ll find ample journeyman out there.
 But, with that said, NIBIRU does have several other advantages giving them a leg up over similar bands.

 First and foremost in that empowering uniqueness benefiting them are the bleakly blackened overtones emanating in their music.
 Their presence results in a palpable foreboding from just upon hearing them.
-With a volatile melding of ambient sludge, doom, psychedelia and electronica, the best example here is the introductory, nineteen minute-plus “Oroch“.
+With a volatile melding of ambient sludge, doom, psychedelia, and electronica, the best example here is the introductory, nineteen-minute-plus “Oroch“.

 The feedback-y, effect-laden intro immediately evokes a vibe of pure sonic evil.
 An Exorcist-like voice and a throated demonic one alternate between some spoken word passages and growls.
 This is all while a churning deluge of discordant sonic swirl beneath them.
-Things eventually transform into more drone type psyche doom music.
+Things eventually transform into more drone-type psyche doom music.

-As is always the case with NIBIRU, far, far outside-of-the-box creativity and experimentation takes the day.
+As is always the case with NIBIRU, far, far outside-of-the-box creativity and experimentation take the day.
 From the horrific, tribal-tinged crush of “Faboan” – the shortest track at a little under eleven minutes in length – to the sinister psychedelia of “Oxex“, these evil vibes are relentless.